eworm-de/routeros-scripts/doc/check-health.md

 > ℹ️ **Info**: Running lots of scripts simultaneously can tamper the
 > precision of cpu utilization, escpecially on devices with limited
 > resources.
 Thus an unusual interval is used here.

+### Plugins

+Additional plugins are available for sensors available in hardware.
+First check what your hardware supports:

+    /system/health/print;

+Then install the plugin for *fan* and *power supply unit* *state*:

+    $ScriptInstallUpdate check-health,check-health.d/state;

+... or *temperature*:

+    $ScriptInstallUpdate check-health,check-health.d/temperature;

+... or *voltage*:

+    $ScriptInstallUpdate check-health,check-health.d/voltage;

+You can also combine the commands and install all or a subset of plugins in one go:

+    $ScriptInstallUpdate check-health,check-health.d/state,check-health.d/temperature,check-health.d/voltage;

 Configuration
 -------------